-Prerequisite: COMP-0410 Network Fundamentals; ELTE-0063 Communications Theory
+Prerequisite: COMP-0410 Network Fundamentals

-This course provides students with a strong background in the operation and design of a variety of broadband communication systems.
-Studies include various access technologies used by Multiple Service Operators (MSOs) to deliver voice, video and data services to urban and rural customers over copper, fiber and wireless systems.
+This course provides students with a strong background in the operation, design and testing of a variety of broadband communication systems.
+Studies include systems used for satellite communications, terrestrial microwave transmission and broadband cable systems.
+Students also compare technologies used for fixed and nomadic broadband wireless access systems.